 “Because he’s an arrogant sod, Dom.”
-I had riposted, “He just happens to be an arrogant I wouldn’t mind snogging on a regular basis.”
+I had riposted.
+“He just happens to be an arrogant sod I wouldn’t mind snogging on a regular basis.”

 Eddie had been more than glad to accompany me to Ginny’s party, when I had called up to ask him.
-I had tried to sound cheery myself, but the truth was, I was paling at the thought of subjecting him to my family so soon.
-The Weasley’s were not exactly the kind of relatives you wanted to introduce a bloke to by your third almost-date.
+I had tried to sound cheery myself, but the truth was, I was paling at the thought of subjecting him to my family and my family to him.

 “I have to nip by my place to get my stuff, but I’ll see at yours, yeah?”
 She said, stacking the boxes in a pile.
 I nodded, grabbing my bag and my coat and flicking off the lights.